-A recent Urban Institute study shows that homeowners who purchase a house before age 35 are better set for retirement by the age of 60.
+An Urban Institute study shows that buying your first home before age 35 could leave you better prepared for retirement by the age of 60.
 Within the data set, the Institute surveyed homeowners who turned 60 or 61 from 2003 to 2015.

 “Today’s older adults became homeowners at a younger age than today’s young adults.
 Half the older adults in our sample bought their first house when they were between 25 and 34 years old.
 And 27 percent bought their first home before age 25.”

-Compare this to the homeowners who purchased later and had less opportunity to build equity over time.
+Compare the advantage of younger buyers to the homeowners who purchased later and had less opportunity to build equity over time.
 Homeowners in the 45 and older age group had an average of over $62,000 left on their mortgage as they neared retirement.

-Lately, housing experts have been expressing concern that the millennial homeownership rate, for adults ages 18 to 34, is significantly lower than previous generations within the same age bracket.
+Housing experts have expressed concern that the millennial homeownership rate, for adults ages 21 to 40, is significantly lower than previous generations within the same age bracket.

-But the Urban Institute’s study results may motivate millennials who are on the fence about buying their first house or signing another lease:
+But the Urban Institute’s study results may motivate millennials on the fence about buying their first house or signing another lease:

 “As people age into retirement, they rely more heavily on their wealth rather than their income to support their lifestyles.
 Today’s young adults are failing to build housing wealth, the largest single source of wealth, at the same rate as previous generations.